After having run both Mom's and Dad's Estates through the

 The original death certificates and original Letters are like gold.
 Some places that you deal with will require originals.
 Others not.
 ALWAYS ask to find out what they really need and NEVER give away an original without asking.

-When you make copies of (or fax) the death certificate, realize that it's longer than a normal 8-1/2 by 11 sheet of paper.
-Either copy it onto legal sized paper, or reduce it from legal-to-letter.
+When you make copies of (or fax) the death certificate, check first to see whether it's longer than a normal 8-1/2 by 11 sheet of paper.
+If so, then either copy it onto legal sized paper, or reduce it from legal-to-letter.
 Whatever you do, don't give anyone a copy that's just cut off at the bottom.
 If they check it and if it's against their rules, you might have to start a transaction all over again--but with the added confusion of doing it twice.
-Very bad.
+Not good.

 If you have to sell the contents of a house or apartment, realize that there are estate buyers who will come in and offer you a price for "everything."
-The trick is that there are several different options that they should offer you: 1) a price for just the handful of things that THEY think are valuable, 2) a price for "everything" AND they will clean out the entire apartment leaving it "broom clean" ... and 3) a price for "everything" but WITHOUT the clean-up, which means you have to follow after them and take everything to the dumpster.
+The trick is that there are several different options that they should offer you: 1) a price for just the handful of things that THEY think are valuable, 2) a price for "everything" AND they will clean out the entire apartment leaving it "broom clean" ... and 3) a price for "everything" but WITHOUT the clean-up, which means you have to follow after them, take a bunch of stuff to the dumpster, and then clean the apartment yourself.
 Also, they might offer you a "purchase" price, or a "consignment" price.
 Obviously, consignment is a bit riskier but it should get you more money.
 Also-obviously, if they have to haul stuff to the dump and sweep the apartment clean, then they will pay you less.
-Don't be surprised if the "price" is highest for option #1 ... the buyer just wants four specific things.
+Don't be surprised when the price you can get is highest with option #1.

 Oh, and don't be surprised when they don't offer you anything for the stuff that's silver-plated.
 Yes I know our parents treated these as high-end valuables, but the difference between sterling and plate is night and day.